 - Modify cluster-wide configuration.
 Allows you to configure a vSphere cluster as a Supervisor Cluster.

 Setting Permissions for DevOps Engineers

-As a vSphere administrator, you grant read-only or write permissions to user accounts on namespace level.
+As a vSphere administrator, you grant view, edit, or owner permissions to user accounts on namespace level.
 The user accounts must be available in an identity source that is connected to vCenter Single Sign-On.
 One user account can have access to multiple namespaces.
 Users which are members of the Administrators groups have access to all the namespaces on the Supervisor Cluster.